-- Don’t lecture Paul Radspinner about pressure.
+Madison, Wis. – Don’t lecture Paul Radspinner about pressure.
 The president and CEO of FluGen Inc., a recently incorporated (June 2007) start-up business in Madison, had just stood up in front of a room full of angel and venture capital investors and had just three minutes to convince them to invest in his company.

-As much as I practiced, I had a hard time getting my pitch under four minutes, Radspinner recalls with a smile.
-You don’t know how hard it is to convey the excitement and the possibility of your business until you’re forced to and in less than 200 seconds.
+“As much as I practiced, I had a hard time getting my pitch under four minutes,” Radspinner recalls with a smile.
+“You don’t know how hard it is to convey the excitement and the possibility of your business until you’re forced to — and in less than 200 seconds.”

 Radspinner was one of 16 presidents/CEOs of new businesses who made their three-minute cases at the Midwest Emerging Company Showcase held during last month’s BIO Mid-America Venture Forum in Milwaukee.
 Six of those presenting companies — FluGen Inc. among them — have been working with the University of Wisconsin-Madison Office of Corporate Relations (OCR), whose main goal is to connect business and industry with the resources of UW-Madison.

 But as these emerging companies would attest, several OCR activities are, in effect, subsets of the private sector financial community, especially those companies and individuals operating in the private-equity markets.

-Angel investors and early-stage venture capital investors are of special interest to OCR, says Charles Hoslet, OCR managing director.
-They provide the capital that makes it possible for start-up companies, many based on cutting-edge research and ideas at UW-Madison, to develop their technology into viable products that can sustain their growing businesses.
+“Angel investors and early-stage venture capital investors are of special interest to OCR,” says Charles Hoslet, OCR managing director.
+“They provide the capital that makes it possible for start-up companies, many based on cutting-edge research and ideas at UW-Madison, to develop their technology into viable products that can sustain their growing businesses.”